NVComputing/nvcomputingsite/resources/usaco.md

 Everybody begins at Bronze, and makes their way up through the course of different contests.
 There is a contest for each skill level for each USACO competition (i.e. Silver people don’t take the same contest as Bronze people).

-You can find sample problems from past competitions [here](http://usaco.org/index.php?page=contests).
+You can find sample problems from past competitions <a href="http://usaco.org/index.php?page=contests" target="_blank" rel="noopener noreferrer">here</a>.

 Make sure you can solve at least some of these.